Powerlearnproject/se-day1-assignment-thuo-pacha/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering can be referred to as the process in which developers create/design, develop,test and maintain software.
+Software engineering can be referred to as the process in which developers create/design, develop,test and maintain software.It is important as it enhances critical,creative and problem solving skills with an aim to make life easier for humans.

 Identify and describe at least three key milestones in the evolution of software engineering.